 Try my sausage stuffing flavoured with sage, pear and many more fragrant herbs.
 I make it every single year and my family never gets tired of it!

-September and the first week of October have been very busy for us.
+September and October have been very busy for us.
 The beginning of the year is often challenging for me as I have to remember everyone’s schedules and events.
 Sadly, organisation is not my forte.

 I also invited our friends over to share the Thanksgiving meal with us, and carried on defrosting the turkey.
 The next day it dawned on me that we were a week ahead of the schedule!